 I’ve linked dozens of articles over the years from the always excellent Paul Ring, over at Energy Choice Matters.
 Earlier this week, he published another great article where he spoke with several executives at NRG Energy, the company that owns Reliant Energy, Green Mountain Energy, Pennywise Power, and Energy Plus.

 What was most interesting about the article to me was not necessarily what the executives said, but the fact that they admitted it at all on the record.
 That being said, the interview is pretty interesting.
 You might recall that a month or two back, I wrote an article where I took a look at the dangers of the summer electricity crisis and predicted that several Retail Electricity Providers might go out of business.
 In that time, not a single provider has gone out of business, which certainly hasn’t helped my batting average.
-However, what is interesting, is that according to the NRG executives, THEY are just as surprised that no REP’s have gone out of business as me.
+However, what is interesting, is that according to the NRG executives, THEY are just as surprised that no REP’s have gone out of business like me.
 Apparently, that’s also what they were predicting.

 “To be frank we have been surprised that we haven’t seen more visible fallout from that in terms of other participants in the market,” Crane said.
 Though REPs which exit the market can do so quietly if no default is involved, Crane confirmed that NRG has seen “very little” fallout from the August wholesale pricing to date.